JinxCodesAI/one/README.md

 ### Windows-Specific Issues

-#### "Could not find `cygpath` executable" Error
+#### "Could not find `cygpath` executable" or "could not find the shell" Error
-This error occurs when `just` tries to run bash scripts on Windows.
-Our `justfile` has been updated to be cross-platform compatible.
+These errors occur when `just` can't find the appropriate shell on Windows.
+Our `justfile` has been updated to be fully cross-platform compatible.

-**Solution**: Make sure you're using the latest version of the repository with the cross-platform `justfile`.
+**Solution**: The latest version automatically detects your operating system and uses the appropriate shell (PowerShell on Windows, sh on Unix systems).

 #### PowerShell Execution Policy Issues
 If you get execution policy errors: